Study Abroad - Finances and Financial Aid

 The cost of a semester or academic year abroad varies based on program fees, location and each student's individual financial aid package.
 Salve Regina uses a home school tuition policy for semester and academic year programs, which simplifies the study abroad process and ensures that all students have the opportunity to pursue a transformative international experience.

 Through the home school tuition policy, students pay regular tuition to Salve Regina, while all other fees such as housing and meals are paid directly to the study abroad program.
-Most financial aid can be applied to approved programs, making this approach more equitable to all students regardless of their financial position.
+The credits taken are used to establish enrollment and most financial aid can be applied to approved programs, making this approach more equitable to all students regardless of their financial position.

 Study Abroad Fee